David Skinner Art

 Cancellation:

-Travel insurance is recommended in case something happens either before the workshop or while you're in Europe.
+Travel insurance is highly recommended.
 I use Allianz, which is not very expensive and offers great coverage.

 For remaining balance, call me at (828) 774-8431 or email dpskinner@earthlink.net

-This historic estate was built in the early 1700s by a wealthy Dutch merchant, who set his home on a hilltop overlooking more than 150 acres of beautiful gardens, forests, olive groves, and golden fields.
-During the workshop, the wisteria bushes should be in full bloom, which you can enjoy while strolling through the expansive garden.
-You can also enjoy a swim in the solar-heated saltwater pool.
+• This historic estate was built in the early 1700s by a wealthy Dutch merchant, who set his home on a hilltop overlooking more than 150 acres of beautiful gardens, forests, olive groves, and golden fields.
+During the workshop, the wisteria bushes should be in full bloom for our pleasure.
+There is an expansive garden for strolling, or you can enjoy a swim in the solar-heated saltwater pool.
 This week we have the entire estate to ourselves.

 If you’d like to tour the area either before or after the workshop, you can visit the nearby historic and cultural attractions of Lisbon and Sintra, and the charming towns of Azeitao, Sesimbra, Palmela, and Setubal, all known for wonderful food and wine.
-The amazing coastline and beaches of Arrabida natural park are also close.
+The beautiful coastline and beaches of Arrábida Natural Park are also close.

-Our spacious studio is set in a modern building with a wall of glass doors facing the rustic landscape that surrounds the estate.
+• Our spacious studio is set in a modern building with a wall of glass doors facing the rustic landscape that surrounds the estate.
 Each painter has access to a full range of professional-grade acrylic paints, canvas panels, brushes, palettes, latex gloves, buckets, and their own easel, table, and chair.
-Since we mostly focus on landscape imagery, it’s helpful to have an iPad or other tablet so that you can take photographs of the area to then use as source material for your paintings.
+Since we mostly focus on landscape imagery, it’s helpful to have an iPad or another tablet for taking photographs of the area to use as source material for your paintings.
 I also provide photographs of the area for inspiration.

-As with all my workshops, food and sharing meals is an important part of the workshop and how we build community.
-We will eat a delicious array of Portuguese dishes, all produced with fresh, local ingredients, and drink local wines.
-Each day includes breakfast, lunch, and dinner, along with a mid-afternoon snack.
+• As with all my workshops, food and sharing meals is an important part of the workshop and how we build community.
+We enjoy a delicious array of Portuguese dishes, all produced with fresh, local ingredients, and drink local wines.
+Each day includes breakfast, lunch, and dinner, along with a midafternoon snack.
 There are vegetarian options for those who want them.
 Cocktails are not included but can be purchased.

 Bedrooms at the estate are light and airy and decorated with tasteful antiques.
 Rooms are single or double occupancy and have either a shower or bathtub; you can request your preference.

-April is a wonderful time to visit Portugal, with mild, springlike temperatures ranging from 60–70°F during the day.
-The nights can be a bit cooler, so bringing a few layers is a good idea in addition to a light raincoat or umbrella in case it rains.
+• April is a wonderful time to visit Portugal, with mild, springlike temperatures ranging from 60–70°F during the day.
+The nights are a bit cooler, so bringing a few layers is a good idea in addition to a light raincoat or umbrella in case it rains.
 Make sure to check the weather as the date approaches.